 The overall past performance to budget is indicated in the following chart.
-Following the 2001/02 catch up capital expenditure shows a trend declining to over time 2007/08.
+Following the 2001/02 catch up capital expenditure shows a trend declining to 2007/08.

-From 2007/08 the trend indicates a steady state pattern.
+From 2007/08 the trend indicates a steady state pattern with the Transmission acquisition in 2014/2015.